mishoo/UglifyJS/README.md

 same global scope, that is, a reference from a file to some variable/function declared in another file will be matched properly.

-If you want to read from STDIN instead, pass a single dash instead of input files.
+If no input file is specified, UglifyJS will read from STDIN.

 If you wish to pass your options before the input files, separate the two with a double dash to prevent input files being used as option arguments: